 Familiarize yourself with tax laws and regulations to better understand your rights and options during settlement.
 The IRS offers several options to taxpayers who can’t afford to pay off their debt, ranging from payment plans and penalty abatement to settlement.

-You’ll find more information about each option on the IRS website, including the eligible requirements, relevant forms, and the application process.
+You’ll find more information about each option on the IRS website, including the eligibility requirements, relevant forms, and the application process.

-Depending on which program you plan to apply for, there are different methods to contact the IRS.
+Depending on which program you plan to apply for, there are different methods to contact the IRS, including:

-- For a Partial Payment Installment Agreement, you must fill out Form 9465 and a Collection Information Statement and mail it to the IRS.
+• With a Partial Payment Installment Agreement, fill out Form 9465 and a Collection Information Statement, and mail them to the IRS.

-- For Offer in Compromise, you must fill out the Form 656 booklet and mail it with the relevant documents to the IRS.
+• Offer in Compromise require you to fill out the Form 656 booklet and mail it with the relevant documents.

 Step 4: Negotiate a Settlement

-The form offers necessary information about your income and expenses to determine how you’ll satisfy an IRS tax debt.
-The information you provide on this form will show if you can make a monthly payment or cannot afford payments now.
+This form collects necessary information about your income and expenses to determine how you’ll satisfy an IRS tax debt.
+The data you provide on this form will show if you can afford to make a monthly payment or not.
 Provide accurate information on this form to determine a negotiation amount.

 Step 5: Submit Your Application

-- Form 656 Booklet offers step-by-step instructions and the necessary forms to apply for an Offer in Compromise.
-If you’re applying for an Installment Agreement, you can fill out the online form and submit your application.
+The Form 656 Booklet offers step-by-step instructions and the necessary forms to apply for an Offer in Compromise.
+If you're applying for an Installment Agreement, you can fill out an online form and submit your application.

-- For Offer in Compromise, your application package must include:
+For an Offer in Compromise, you application package must include:

 Step 6: Stay Organized and Keep Records

 Keep records of all your communications with the IRS throughout the settlement process.
-Maintain a file that includes all notices, statements, and letters you receive from the IRS.
-You should also keep a copy of your financial documentation and the relevant forms you filled out when submitting your application.
+Maintain a file that includes all notices, statements, and letters you receive.
+It's also a good idea to keep a copy of your financial documentation and the relevant forms you filled out when submitting your application.

 Step 7: Select a Payment Option